regen-network/regen-ledger/docs/modules/ecocredit/protobuf.md

 <a name="regen.ecocredit.v1alpha1.EventRetire"></a>

 ### EventRetire
 EventRetire is an event emitted when credits are retired.
-An separate event is emitted for each batch_denom in the case where credits from multiple batches have been retired at once for easy indexing.
+When credits are retired from multiple batches in the same transaction, a separate event is emitted for each batch_denom.
+This allows for easier indexing.

 | Field | Type | Label | Description |